 Each color belongs to one of the 8 basic hues:

-More complex hues can be described as a composition of two hues, with one being the primary and the other one the secondary hue.
+More complex hues can be described as a composition of two hues, one as the primary and one as the secondary hue.
+For example, "orangy red" describes a hue that is red with a hint of orange (red is primary and orange is secondary).

 Color Intensity